SteveEmmerich/zoo/README.md

 ## Custom Environment File

-If you want to specify a custom location for your environment file, you can do so with the `--env` flag.
+If you want to specify a custom location for your environment file, you can do so with the `--zoofile` flag.
 Note that an error will be thrown and the process will exit if the custom file is not found.

-`zoo --env ../.environment-vars node index.js`
+`zoo --zoofile ../.environment-vars node index.js`

 ## Javascript API